Notcoder0/Notcoder0/README.md

-- 👋 Hi, I’m @Notcoder
+- 👋 Hi, I’m Notcoder

 <!---
 Notcoder0/Notcoder0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.